 If you’ve found this page you’re likely thinking “How the flock do I raise chickens?!”
 Well, we’re here to help!
 Chickens are wonderful creatures that can serve many purposes in your backyard farm.

-From laying eggs to keeping pests away all the way to simply being lovable pets, raising backyard chickens has become a very popular addition to people’s backyards.
+From laying eggs, to keeping pests away, all the way to simply being lovable pets, raising chickens has become a very popular hobby in people’s backyards.

 Following this guide should have you set up to purchase and raise some chickens of your own!
 Be sure to bookmark this page and come back to it whenever you want.
 There’s a lot of information here (and elsewhere on our site) that will help you as you grow your flock!